PixiEditor/ColorPicker/README.md

 ![screenshot](https://i.imgur.com/C6m5YWI.png)

-Read about the theory behind it on [dev.to](https://dev.to/flabbet/how-does-color-pickers-work-1275)

 # Controls

 There are two controls avaliable: `StandardColorPicker` (shown on the screenshot above) and `PortableColorPicker`.
 PortableColorPicker is an expandable version of StandardColorPicker.